 If you establish an HCFSA or an LPFSA during the year, you are only eligible for reimbursement of expenses you incur after becoming an HCFSA or LPFSA participant.
-Additionally, you receive reimbursement from your HCFSA or your LPFSA only for eligible expenses incurred during the same calendar year in which you deposit money into your account.
-However, you may carry over in a 2 1⁄2 month "grace period" in the next calendar year any unused funds remaining in your HCFSA or LPFSA as of December 31-and you may use these carryover funds to reimburse not only eligible expenses incurred in the same year in which the funds were deposited, but also for eligible expenses incurred from January 1 through March 15 of the following year.
+Additionally, you receive reimbursement from your HCFSA or your LPFSA only for eligible expenses incurred during the same calendar year in which money is credited to your account.
+However, under the Plan's grace period rules, you may continue to use funds that remain credited to your HCFSA or LPFSA as of December 31 to reimburse not only eligible expenses incurred in the same year in which the funds were credited, but also for eligible expenses incurred from January 1 through March 15 of the following year (however, see below for special rules that apply for 2021 and 2022).